 The government sets entry requirements for those who wish to train to be a teacher.
 Providers of initial teacher training have to adhere to them: there is no flexibility.

-We can tell you more during our free local briefing events in and around Leeds, Bradford and Keighley.
+We can tell you more during our free local briefing events in and around Leeds, Bradford, Keighley and Craven.

 You must have:

-- A first degree awarded by a university at class 2:2 or above.
-If you have a third-class degree, and have completed a Masters degree you would be eligble to apply.
+- A first degree awarded by a university (our normal offer is at class 2:2 or above to access the PGCE).
 We would consider applicants with a Masters degree only but would need to assure ourselves that the award had sufficient breadth and rigour.

-- GCSE Grade C (4) in English, Maths and a science subject.
-(Equivalency tests are accepted).
+- GCSE Grade C (4) in English, Maths and Science.
+(Equivalency tests for all subjects are accepted).

 - Applicants with overseas qualifications are welcome provided your qualifications are equivalent.
-You would need to check this with NARIC.
+You would need to check this with ENIC.

-Exceed SCITT believes safeguarding children is the number one priority for our SCITT community.
+Exceed SCITT believes safeguarding children is the number one priority.
 We are committed to promoting the safeguarding and welfare of all of our stakeholders and we expect all staff, trainee teachers and volunteers to share this commitment.

 All applicants that have spent more than 3 months (working or living) outside the UK in the last five years, will be expected to provide a police check from those countries as evidence of good conduct.